riscv-software-src/riscv-config/docs/source/yaml-specs.rst

                                             # or not.
 When False, all
                                             # fields below this will be trimmed.
         type:                               # type of field.
 Can be only one of the following
-          wlrl: [list of ranges]            # field is wlrl and the list of legal values.
+          wlrl: [list of value-descriptors] # field is wlrl and the set of legal values.
           ro_constant: <hex>                # field is readonly and will return the same value.
           ro_variable: True                 # field is readonly but the value returned depends
                                             # on other arch-states